A-theProgrammer/QA-Wolf-Take-Home-Assignment-Solution/README.md

 ---

-## 📹 Video Walkthrough

-As part of the assignment, I recorded a **Loom video** that covers:

-* Why I want to work at QA Wolf.
-* A walkthrough & live demo of the solution in action.

-*(Loom link would be included here in submission.)*

----

 ## 🔍 Notes

 * The script relies on Hacker News’ current HTML structure.
 If their markup changes, selectors may need updating.